 How is the difficulty level of sections determined?

-Based on hundreds of real test taker results, here are some estimated predictions of how sections adapt according to the proficiency of the test-takers.
+Based on hundreds of scenarios, here are some estimated predictions of how sections adapt according to the proficiency of the test-takers.

-If you get 12 or more correct on the first section, the next section will have a Hard Difficulty level.
+- If you get 8 to 12 correct on the first section, the next section will be of a hard difficulty level.

 First Second: Medium